|Nutrition Facts (per serving)|

 This recipe may be considered a copy-cat style recipe of your favorite Japanese restaurant teriyaki chicken.
 It will become a favorite weeknight addition to your dinner repertoire that both children and adults will love!

-- 3/4 pound chicken thighs (boneless, skin-on; or skinless, chicken breasts, or pork tenderloin)
+3/4 pound boneless, skin-on chicken thighs, or skinless chicken breasts, or pork tenderloin

 4 tablespoons soy sauce